 means you'll only see PC platforms (DOS, Windows, Booters, etc.).
 Of course,

 you can still go to www.mobygames.com if you want to see all platforms.
 Check

-for a full list of new features and filters.
+our release notes for a full list of new features and filters.

 Arguably, one of the biggest benefits to supporting multiple platforms is to

 developers.
 Ever since the late 1970s, different developers have worked on